globewalldesk/revuu/README.md

 been separated out, so the user doesn't have to copy and paste it from the question.
 Also, added Python support.
 Fixed various bugs, especially a tag bug.

-### 2.3
+### 2.3 (October 26, 2018)
 Archive system and autowrap:

 Added fully-functional data archive system with full CRUD functionality, such as creating new tarballs, loading old ones, showing them, and deleting them.
-I make my data available via a new sample_data/ folder that won't interfere with your data, if and when you want to pull down the latest, greatest version.
+I make my data available via a new `sample_data/` folder that won't interfere with your data, if and when you want to pull down the latest, greatest version.
 Autowrap overwide text fields and tags (without autowrapping code, hopefully);
 debugged this.
 Made introductory video to get people using Revuu!
-Moved answers/ to data/answers (so all data is in the same place now) and renamed data/revuu.json to data/tasks.json (so now all data is ready to copy in one folder).
+Moved `answers/` to `data/answers` (so all data is in the same place now) and renamed `data/revuu.json` to `data/tasks.json` (so now all data is ready to copy in one folder).
+Prepared codebase for clean start (and safe `git pull`ing) by cleaning out the content of `data/` and encouraging user to use sample data.
+Also, experimentally changed (shortened) the spaced repetition intervals, since they had been too long for me.